Ghostmonday/Synapse/README.md

 ## Feature Tag Glossary

-This codebase uses structured tags in comments to map code → features → contracts → validation gates.
+This codebase uses structured tags in comments to map code → features → validation gates.
 This enables:
 - **Grok AI** to understand feature boundaries and dependencies
 - **Developers** to quickly find related code
 - **Automated tooling** to generate documentation and validate gates